sanglech/ECommerceDemo/README.md

 ## Assumptions

 - Price modifier defined in pdf are rates which the user must enter between for the given payment method (i.e. AMEX price modifer must be between 0.98 and 1.01).
-Also, if no multiplier is given a multiplier of 1 is assumed.
+Also, in the pdf if no multiplier is written a value of 1 is assumed (i.e. CASH final price calculation).
 - Mastercard point rate is 0.03.
 Thus sample response given in pdf is incorrect.
 - Camel case vs varaiable_name does not matter.
-Can follow whatever naming conventions we want (as long as it makes sense).
+We can follow whatever naming conventions we want (as long as it makes sense).

 ## Kickstart